The pandemic has catapulted the demand for e-commerce -- and it’s not slowing down anytime soon.

 Lean into trends in home goods and work-life balance

-Consumers are spending a lot more time at home during the pandemic -- with remote work capabilities and virtual learning in full swing.
-This is a major space for disruption in the market, particularly among household items like cleaning supplies such as sanitation products, furniture like desks and office chairs for remote learning, appliances, cookware, storage bins, and organizational products, and more.
+Consumers are spending a lot more time at home during the pandemic — with remote work capabilities and virtual learning in full swing.
+This is a major space for disruption in the market, particularly among household items like cleaning supplies and sanitation products, furniture like desks and office chairs for remote learning, appliances, cookware, storage bins, organizational products, and more.